Fluffy9/DotDotDotPrinter/README.md

 ### Fees
 As an extra feature, the contract has the ability to charge a service fee.
 This increases the amount of WETH the buyer must allow the contract to spend.
 The contract owner can later retrieve the collected fees using the `withdraw` function.
 The contract owner can change the fee with the `setFee` function.
 It's currently set to 0.

+### ModifiedDot.sol
+Since this project is running only on Rinkeby testnet, I had to deploy the DotDotDot NFT collection there.
+I made a single change to its contract, removing `onlyOwner` on `setMaxTokenSupply` so that it's callable by anyone.
+Just incase you mint all 10k NFTs while testing and need more to test on.
+Beyond that, this could very easily be deployed to mainnet and set up to work on the real NFT collection

 ### Risks
 Luckily there is very little to exploit here.
 The contract never holds user funds, since pulling money from the users wallet and sending them a new NFT all happens in the same transaction.

 ## Project setup
 ```